pranayreddy105/Machine-Learning/README.md

 # Machine-Learning
-This Repository demonstrate my Machine Learning Skills.
+This Repository demonstrate Machine Learning and Deep learning Skills.